Keysie27/Keysie27/README.md

 # 👋🏼 Welcome to my GitHub profile 🚀

-🌟 **If you share my passion for continuous learning, science and technology, feel free to connect with me.** 🌟
+**If you share my passion for continuous learning, science and technology, feel free to connect with me** 🌟

 ---